What Happens If I Don’t Get An EIN?

 Do I Need an EIN?

 When starting a business that is not a sole proprietorship, meaning that you are starting an LLC or Corporation, or if you plan on hiring employees, then you will need an EIN.
+If you choose an LLC as your business structure, it might be a good idea to learn more about LLC operating agreement and how it might affect your company.
 Additionally, this number is necessary for your business if you run a non-profit company.

 Here are some of the primary things you can do with an EIN: